emb-riscv/specs-markdown/interrupt-controller.md

 hcb.interrupts[7].status = INTERRUPTS_CLEAR_ENABLED;
 ```

-Interrupts can be programatically set to be pending by writing 1 in the `status.pending` field; the pending status can be cleared by writing 1 to the `status.clearpending` bit.
+Interrupts can be programmatically set to be pending by writing 1 in the `status.pending` field; the pending status can be cleared by writing 1 to the `status.clearpending` bit.

 ```c
 hcb.interrupts[7].status = INTERRUPTS_SET_PENDING;